gengxingri/Academic-Writing/README.md

 # Mathematical-Writing-in-English

-This repo contains some reference books about mathematical writing in English as well as several LATEX templates.
+This repo contains some reference books about mathematical writing as well as several LATEX templates.